humhub/humhub/protected/humhub/docs/guide/dev-content.md

 - Archiving / Sticking
 - And more...

-If you're implementing an ActiveRecord based on [[humhub\modules\content\components\ContentContainerActiveRecord]] you need to implement following abstract methods:
+If you're implementing an ActiveRecord based on [[humhub\modules\content\components\ContentContainerActiveRecord]] you need to implement the following abstract methods:

-- getContentName() - Returns the displayed name of the Content (e.g. Post or Poll)
+- `getContentName()` - Returns the displayed name of the Content (e.g. Post or Poll)
-- getContentDescription() - Returns a preview of the Content - which is used in Notifications for example.
+- `getContentDescription()` - Returns a preview of the Content - which is used in Notifications for example.

 Example: